 Rental income is recognised on a time proportion basis over the lease terms.
+Variable lease payments that do not depend on an index or a rate are recognised as income in the accounting period in which they are incurred.

 Interest income is recognised on an accrual basis using the effective interest method by applying the rate that exactly discounts the estimated future cash receipts over the expected life of the financial instrument or a shorter period, when appropriate, to the net carrying amount of the financial asset.